mobiusml/hqq/Readme.md

 ### Usage with Models
 #### Transformers 🤗
-For usage with HF's transformers, see the example below:
+For usage with HF's transformers, see the example below from the <a href="https://huggingface.co/docs/transformers/main/en/quantization#hqq">documentation</a>:
 ```Python
 from transformers import AutoModelForCausalLM, HqqConfig